ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: figures/logo-new-wotext.png

-Visually, the final \system explanation panel is not too different from the one in our formative study (see Figure~\ref{fig:teaser}D vs. Figure~\ref{fig:formal_convxai}B).
-However, we significantly revise the underlying dialog mechanism according to the four requirements, so users can interact more smoothly with the XAI agent.
+The final \system user interface is illustrated in Figure~\ref{fig:formal_convxai}.
+We significantly revise the underlying dialog mechanism based on the preliminary system according to the four design rationales, so users can interact more smoothly with the XAI agent to cater to user demands.
 We use Figure~\ref{fig:formal_convxai}C to demonstrate the design.

-To design \system to be \textbf{mixed-initiative} (\ref{req:multifacet} in Section~\ref{sec:principles}), we start the explanation dialog with a review summary of the writing structure model and style model's outputs (Figure~\ref{fig:formal_convxai}B).
+To design \system to be \textbf{mixed-initiative} (\ref{req:mix_init}), we start the explanation dialog with a review summary of the writing structure model and style model's outputs (Figure~\ref{fig:formal_convxai}B).
 The users can select any one sentence (in this case, the third sentence with the sentence id \texttt{S3}) in this suggestion list to dive in, and start a conversation session on the sentence.
-Uniquely, to maintain \textbf{multifaceted} explanations (\ref{req:multifacet}) without overwhelming users, we add an additional explanation type, \emph{understand suggestion} --- answering questions like \emph{``Can you explain this review''} --- which provides general contextualization on a given suggestion (Figure~\ref{fig:formal_convxai}C$_1$).
-To make it serve as an proactive guidance towards more sophisticated XAI methods, the agent also initiates a prompt message \emph{``to improve...''} with a subset of relevant XAIs, based on the ``guess'' that users would want to improve their writing at this point.
+Uniquely, to maintain \textbf{multifaceted} explanations (\ref{req:multifacet}) without overwhelming users, we add an additional explanation type, \emph{understand suggestion} --- answering questions like \emph{``Can you explain this review''} --- which provides general contextualization on a given suggestion (Figure~\ref{fig:formal_convxai}C$_2$).
+To make it serve as proactive guidance towards more sophisticated XAI methods, the agent also initiates a prompt message \emph{``to improve...''} with a subset of relevant XAIs, based on the ``guess'' that users would want to improve their writing at this point.

 To enable \textbf{context-aware drill down} (\ref{req:drilldown}), the user questions as well as agent answers are considered subsequently.
 For example, in Figure~\ref{fig:formal_convxai}C$_3$, the user receives a review suggesting to describe \emph{background} aspect instead of \emph{purpose} aspect for the selected S3.
 The user firstly wants to know \emph{how confident the model makes this prediction.} Given the model confidence is quite high (around 0.95), she wanted to know how much she has to change in order to receive a different label.
-The agent directly contextualize this questions based on the suggested change in Figure~\ref{fig:formal_convxai}C$_2$ (``suggested to describe \textbf{background}''), and responds with a rewrite for the label \emph{background} without having to double check with the user first.
+The agent directly contextualizes these questions based on the suggested change in Figure~\ref{fig:formal_convxai}C$_2$ (``suggested to describe \textbf{background}''), and responds with a rewrite for the label \emph{background} without having to double-check with the user first.